aembke/fred.rs/bin/benchmark/README.md

     -q, --quiet       Only print the final req/sec measurement.
         --replicas    Whether to use `GET` with replica nodes instead of `INCR` with primary nodes.
     -t, --tls         Enable TLS via whichever build flag is provided.
-    -t, --tracing     Whether to enable tracing via a local Jeager instance.
+    -T, --tracing     Whether to enable tracing via a local Jeager instance.
 See tests/docker-compose.yml to start up a local Jaeger instance.
     -V, --version     Prints version information

 OPTIONS:
     -a, --auth <STRING>           The password/key to use. `REDIS_USERNAME` and `REDIS_PASSWORD` can also be used.
-    -c, --concurrency <NUMBER>    The number of Tokio tasks used to run commands. [default: 100] -n, --commands <NUMBER>       The number of commands to run. [default: 100000] -h, --host <STRING>           The hostname of the redis server. [default: 127.0.0.1] -P, --pool <NUMBER>           The number of clients in the redis connection pool. [default: 1] -p, --port <NUMBER>           The port for the redis server. [default: 6379] -u, --unix-sock <PATH>        The path to a unix socket.
+        --bounded <NUMBER>        The size of the bounded mpsc channel used to route commands. [default: 0] -c, --concurrency <NUMBER>    The number of Tokio tasks used to run commands. [default: 100] -n, --commands <NUMBER>       The number of commands to run. [default: 100000] -h, --host <STRING>           The hostname of the redis server. [default: 127.0.0.1] -P, --pool <NUMBER>           The number of clients in the redis connection pool. [default: 1] -p, --port <NUMBER>           The port for the redis server. [default: 6379] -u, --unix-sock <PATH>        The path to a unix socket.

-SUBCOMMANDS:
-    help           Prints this message or the help of the given subcommand(s) no-pipeline    Run the test without pipelining [Default]. pipeline       Run the test with pipelining.
 ```

 ## Examples